February might be one of the coldest months of the year, but it’s a great time to travel throughout New York.

 To purchase tickets online and to learn more about the event, click here.

 Benefiting the Holiday Valley’s Lounsbury Adaptive Program, the Penguin Paddle is a family-friendly fundraiser held each year at the ski resort.
-After taking part in the silent auction and enjoying lunch, attendees of the event can participate (or spectate) the highlight of the fundraiser- the Penguin Paddle races!
+After taking part in the silent auction and enjoying lunch, attendees of the event can participate in (or just watch) the highlight of the fundraiser- the Penguin Paddle races!

 Race participants can zoom down the Yodeler slope “penguin style”- either inside a garbage bag or on their bellies down the slope.
 Racers must be at least 4 years old to enter the race, and helmets are required.